opentable/slate/source/index.md

 Partners can inform OpenTable of availability by pushing the available inventory as a list of availability items; where an item is specified by a date, time, and party size that can be booked at the restaurant.

 Partners specify multiple values for the time field in order to efficiently represent many items that apply to the same party size.
+Every time slot that is listed will have availability set to true.
+All omitted times will have availability set to false implicitly.

+Once availability for a day and party size is posted, it can be updated by posting another availability for the same date and party size, but with different times.
+To remove all availability for a day, send an empty array of time.

 <aside class="notice">
 For the availability endpoint all dates and times should be sent in restaurant local time.